SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 \subsubsection{Sensing Model}

-For sensing purposes, we use the on-board camera existing on the laptop.
+For sensing purposes, we use the on-board laptop webcam.
 We perform a vision-based landmark detection based on ArUco (a minimal library for Augmented Reality applications) \cite{Aruco}.
 Each landmark is a black and white pattern printed on a letter-size paper.
 The pattern on each landmark follows a slight modification of the Hamming code, and has a unique id, so that it can be detected robustly and uniquely.
 Landmarks are placed on the walls in the environment (see Fig. \ref{fig:robot-landmark}).
 The absolute position and orientation of each landmark in the environment is known.
 The ArUco library performs the detection process and presents the relative range and bearing to each visible landmark along with its id.
-Therefore, if we denote the $ j $-th landmark position in the 2D global coordinates as $ ^{j}L $, we can model the observation as a range-bearing sensing system:
+Denoting the $ j $-th landmark position in the global 2D coordinate frame as $ ^{j}L $, we can model the observation as a range-bearing sensing system:

 where ${^j}\mathbf{d}_{k}=[{^j}d_{1_{k}},{^j}d_{2_{k}}]^T:=[\mathtt{x}_{k},\mathtt{y}_{k}]^T-L_j$.